-Gaming Companies are finding it complex to maintain a long standing relationship with commercial banks.
-This phenomena is due to various factors.
-Derisking as well as simple not understanding the risks involed has made Gaming Companies the prime target.
-Banks accross the EU have been closing down operational bank accounts for gaming companies, leaving some exposed to issues.
-Such unnanounced closing down of bank accounts for gaming companies pose a huge operational risk for their operations.
+Gaming Companies are finding it complex to maintain a long-standing relationship with commercial banks.
+This trend is due to various factors.
+Derisking, as well as simply not understanding the risks involved, has made Gaming Companies the prime target.
+Banks across the EU have been closing down operational bank accounts for gaming companies, leaving some exposed to issues.
+Such unannounced closing down of bank accounts for gaming companies pose a huge operational risk for their operations.

 Timeline for opening a gaming company’s bank account